sabenoist/Complex-City-Traffic-Digital-Twin/README.md

 # Complex City Traffic Digital Twin
-A digital twin to simulate a design solution to reduce the need for dangerous jaywalking at crossroads.
+A digital twin to simulate a design solution using proximity sensors and a dynamic complex traffic system to reduce the need for dangerous jaywalking at crossroads.